QanoriaPorts/Portal_Disabler-1.21.1/README.md

 # Portal Disabler

 A small NeoForge 1.21.1 mod that lets a server operator disable portal travel and portal creation across all dimensions.
-This is an original mod from QanoriaPorts, who mainly focuses on ports of other mods but ships an original here and there.

 ## What it does